Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: Low-Dimensional Parameter Spaces

-\cref{fig:astroparam,fig:astromass} show the marginal posteriors of $\Xi$ and \cref{fig:astromass} the posterior mean and standard deviation of $M(r)$ respectively using $\quadnum = 5$ quadrature points, and hence \cref{thm:mainresult} prescribes an $\Ordp(n^{-2})$ relative error rate.
-The total computation time for the optimization, quadrature, and computation of marginal posteriors was 1.01 seconds using the \texttt{aghq} package. \cref{tab:astroks} shows the estimated KS statistic between the \AGHQ{} and \MCMC{} approximate empirical CDFs. \AGHQ{} is generally quite accurate, with slight disagreement in the middle of the posterior for $\alpha$; note that the tail appears accurately estimated, which is reflected both visually in \cref{fig:astroparam} and numerically in \cref{tab:astroks}.
+\cref{fig:astroparam,fig:astromass} show the marginal posteriors of $\Xi$ and \cref{fig:astromass} the posterior mean and standard deviation of $M(r)$ respectively using $\quadnum = 5$, and hence \cref{thm:mainresult} prescribes an $\Ordp(n^{-2})$ relative error rate.
+The total computation time for the optimization, quadrature, and computation of marginal posteriors was around 1.3 seconds on a modern laptop using the \texttt{aghq} package. \cref{tab:astroks} shows the estimated KS statistic between the \AGHQ{} and \MCMC{} approximate empirical CDFs. \AGHQ{} is generally quite accurate, with slight disagreement in the middle of the posterior for $\alpha$, although the tail appears accurately estimated, which is reflected both visually in \cref{fig:astroparam} and numerically in \cref{tab:astroks}.

-A further interesting computational challenge emerges in this example: we observe that using a larger number than $\quadnum=5$ of quadrature points results in points outside the constraint regions and is hence infeasible.
-This may be due to the low sample size: $\logposthess^{-1}$ has a wide spectrum that causes the quadrature points to be spread far apart.
+An interesting computational challenge emerges in this example: we observe that using a larger number of quadrature points to satisfy $\quadnum>5$ results in points outside the constraint regions and is hence infeasible.
+A similar challenge is observed when computing the marginal posterior for $\beta$, and in this case only we report results of a simpler method based on reuse of the original adapted points.
+These challenges may be due to the low sample size: $\logposthess^{-1}$ has a wide spectrum that causes the quadrature points to be spread far apart.
 As $n$ becomes larger this spectrum would be expected to become smaller and hence a larger number of quadrature points may be expected to lie inside the constraint region.
-However, we reiterate that $\quadnum = 5$ quadrature points still yields a very fast $\Ordp(n^{-2})$ relative error rate by \cref{thm:mainresult} as well as empirically accurate results in this example (\cref{tab:astroks}).
+However, we reiterate that $\quadnum = 5$ still yields a very fast $\Ordp(n^{-2})$ relative error rate by \cref{thm:mainresult} as well as empirically accurate results in this example (\cref{tab:astroks}).